arctelix/.dotsys/README.md

 ### All platforms (except pre windows 10 w/Bash)

-1) Place the extracted repo ".dotsys" in the directory you want to install it (your dotfiles directory is a great choice)
+1. Place the extracted directory ".dotsys" where want to install it (your home directory is cool)
-2) From your shell of choice run the install script:
+2. From your posix shell of choice run the install script:
 > path/to/.dotsys/install.sh

-Then just follow the prompts in your termnal.
+Then just follow the prompts in your terminal.

-### Windows without bash integration
+### Windows without native bash integration

-If you want to use Babun use command prompt to execute:
+For a babun setup (noce the .bat extention):
 > path/to/.dotsys/install.bat

-Otherwise install your posix shell of choice (Cygwin, Mysys, etc.) and follow the instructions for Not Windows.
+Alternatively, install your posix shell of choice (Cygwin, Mysys, etc.) and run:
+> path/to/.dotsys/install.sh

+Then just follow the prompts in your terminal.

 ### How do I learn more about dotsys and it's features ?